How to Get a Pest Control Technician License in Massachusetts

 How Massachusetts Compares

-Massachusetts requires 0 hours of pre-license education for pest control technicians.
+Massachusetts does not require any pre-license education hours.
 The average total cost in Massachusetts is around $1,500, compared to the national average of $1,290.
 Massachusetts's 1-year renewal cycle is shorter than the national average of 2.2 years.

 How Much Does a Pest Control Technician License Cost in Massachusetts?